 |Financial Year:||01.01. - 31.12.|

-Best fund in the category "Mixed Fund Global Flexible" in Germany
+Best Fund in the category "Mixed Fund Global Flexible" in Switzerland

 Performance in Percent